mozilla/inclusion/code-of-conduct-enforcement/decisions/communication/community_comms/FAQ - Contributor.md

 ### How is Onboarding content created?

 The decision making group, usually consisting of project area leads, as well as CPG enforcement leads are consulted on the specifics of the onboarding content.
+It is personalized to the individual, while leveraging best practices learned in previous onboarding.